 A gastroscopy can be used to:

-- investigate problems such as difficulty swallowing (dysphagia) or persistent abdominal (tummy) pain
+- investigate problems such as dysphagia (swallowing problems) or persistent stomach ache

-- diagnose conditions such as stomach ulcers or gastro-oesophageal reflux disease (GORD)
+- diagnose conditions such as stomach ulcers or gastro-oesophageal reflux disease (GORD), which is when you keep getting heartburn and acid reflux

 - treat conditions such as bleeding ulcers, a blockage in the oesophagus, non-cancerous growths (polyps) or small cancerous tumours